 Museum – Exhibition

 While enjoying this splendid garden, you will see an exhibition sign near one of the rooms.
-In there you can find a small museum with various exhibits from this area.
+You can find a small museum with various exhibits from this area.

-The exhibition is our last stop during this visit, and from the museum, you continue back to the garden and exit the church.
+The exhibition is our last stop during this visit, and from the museum, you return to the garden and exit the Church.

-The market in front of Church of the Redeemer:
+The market in front of the Church of the Redeemer:

-How Much Time A Visit To Church Of The Redeemer Takes?
+How Much Time Does a Visit to the Church Of The Redeemer Take?

-Church Of The Redeemer is a less popular POI in the Old City of Jerusalem.
+Church of the Redeemer is a less popular point of interest in the Old City of Jerusalem.
 Nonetheless, if you have the time, I suggest paying a visit.
-It is not only a holy place, historical, and archeological site, but it also one of the best viewpoints in the Old City.
+It is not only a holy place, a historical and archeological site, but it is also one of the best viewpoints in the Old City.

 That’s all for today, and I’ll see you in future travels!

 Additional ResourcesHere are several resources that I created to help travelers:

 - Israel Trip Planner is the page that will help you to create your perfect travel route.